google/tcmalloc/docs/design.md

 When we have
 [no available objects](https://github.com/google/tcmalloc/blob/master/tcmalloc/central_freelist.cc)
-for a class-size we need to fetch a new span from the pageheap and [populate](https://github.com/google/tcmalloc/blob/master/tcmalloc/central_freelist.cc) it.
+for a size-class, we need to fetch a new span from the pageheap and [populate](https://github.com/google/tcmalloc/blob/master/tcmalloc/central_freelist.cc) it.